resculpt clinic, resculpt

 Read more about the cause of lipedema here →

-People suffering from lipedema often have more accumulation of Fat on the thighs and lower legs, ankles and feet also differ in thickness.
-In addition, the touch of the skin is sensitive and you bruise more quickly.
-There is often loss of strength in the arms and legs.
-Also, the limbs feel painfully heavy.
+In addition, your skin is sensitive to touch and you bruise more easily.
+You often experience loss of strength in your arms and legs.
+Your limbs also feel painfully heavy.

 Typically, with weight loss, you can easily see this in the face, breasts and torso, while the volume of the legs (and possibly arms) decreases little or not at all.

 Lipedema is a disorder in the production of fatty tissue.
-It is a chronic disease that unfortunately does not cure itself.
-Lipedema needs a multidisciplinary approach.
+It is a chronic disease that unfortunately does not heal on its own.
+Lipedema must be approached in a multidisciplinary manner.
+This means that, for optimal results, multiple aspects of lipedema must be addressed.
+Liposuction under local anesthesia is one of them.

 Find more information on the lipedema diet page →